caleb531/automata/.github/CONTRIBUTING.md

 1. All new code must comply with PEP 8.
 If you install Automata with `virtualenv`, the `flake8` package should already be available to you for this purpose.
+The only exception to this is that the maximum line length has been increased from 79 characters to 120 characters.

 2. Whether you are introducing a bug fix or a new feature, you *must* add tests to verify that your code additions function correctly and break nothing else.

-3. Please run `coverage run -m nose && coverage report` to ensure that code coverage remains at 100%.
+3. Please run `coverage run -m nose2 && coverage report` to ensure that code coverage remains at 100%.

 4. If you are adding a new feature or changing behavior, I ask that you please